swedenconnect/ca-signservice/README.md

 ##### 2.2.2.3 TLS configuration

 The Spring boot application may provide its services over encrypted TLS as alternative to the main service port.
-This communication is allways offered on port 8443.
+This communication is always offered on port 8443.
 TLS is configured using the following standard Spring Boot properties

 | Propety                       | Value                                                                                                         |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------|